markxio/numerical-reasoning/README.md

 ### Install Python packages

 Use the `requirements.txt` to install necessary Python packages.
-Any Python3 version should work, we used Python 3.12.1:
+Any Python3 version should work, we used Python 3.12.1.
+We recommend installing Python packages into a virtualenv:

 ```
+python3 -m venv venv
+source venv/bin/activate
 pip install -r requirements.txt
 ```